DiscreteRTC: Discrete Diffusion Policies are Natural Asynchronous Executors

 5.2 Real-World Results

-Real-world UR5e setup
+Real-world UR5e setup for Dynamic Pick and Place

 Figure 6: Real-world setup for Dynamic Pick & Dynamic Place — UR5e + Robotiq gripper, wrist-mounted RGB, turntable target.